 Manually Create or Edit a Dive Log

-If you want to edit a log, find the it in the Drafts or Published tabs, long press the log and tap Edit.
-Note that if you are editing a log created using a dive computer, you will not be able to edit any data obtained from the dive computer.
-This includes Dive Profile, Type, Time, Water Temperature, Air Mix, and—for some dive computers—the starting and ending air pressure.
+If you want to edit a log, go to the Drafts or Published tabs, long press the log and tap Edit.
+(Note: if the log created from a dive computer, you will not be able to edit it, which includes Dive Profile, Type, Time, Water Temperature, Air Mix, and—for some dive computers—the starting and ending air pressure.

 On the Dive Log screen, complete the steps below and then press Post.

-- Below the dive spot section, choose the Max Depth and Dive Time for your dive.
-You can either fill in these values manually, and Deepblu will create a rudimentary dive profile, or you can tap and drag the translucent circle on the chart below to visually approximate your dive profile.
+- Below the dive spot section, choose the Max Depth and Dive Time of your dive.
+You can either fill in these values manually, and Deepblu will create a rudimentary dive profile, or simply tap and drag the translucent circle on the chart below to visually approximate your dive profile.

 Add a Dive Spot

-When creating a dive log, you must specify the location of your dive.
-The Deepblu database currently contains over 20,000 dive spots, and you can select one of these sites by locating it on the dive map.
-If your dive site does not yet exist in our database, you can add a dive spot very easily when creating a dive log.
+The Deepblu database currently contains over 20,000 dive spots, and you can select one of these by locating it on the dive map.
+If your dive site yet to exist in our database, you can easily add one when creating a dive log.

 To choose a recently visited dive spot: